 WorkSafeNB's funding policy specifies a funding goal (ratio of assets to liabilities) of between 115% and 125%.
 This permitted excess of assets over liabilities reduces the impact of year-to-year fluctuations, therefore providing assessment rate stabilization and enhanced security that awarded benefits will be met.
-The assessment revenue raised in any year from assessed employers may include or be reduced by an amount designed to allow WorkSafeNB to attain its funding goal.
-WorkSafeNB's funded ratio at December 31, 2020 is 123.6% (2019 - 105.1%).
+In accordance with the funding policy, the assessment revenue raised in any year from assessed employers may include or be reduced by an amount designed to allow WorkSafeNB to attain its funding goal.
+When the funding level falls below 115%, a surcharge is levied upon employers to return to the 115% funding level.
+The surcharge is the difference between the cumulative financial results and the 115% funding level, amortized over a period of not greater than 10 years.
+In periods where the funding level exceeds 125%, a credit will be issued to employers.
+The credit is the difference between the cumulative financial results and the 125% funding level, amortized over a period not greater than 10 years.
+WorkSafeNB's funded ratio at December 31, 2021 is 147.5% (2020 - 123.6%).

 Under the WC Act, a minimum funding level of 100% is required, with any shortfall to be recovered within a reasonable and prudent period not greater than 15 years.

-4. ACTUARIAL ASSUMPTIONS AND METHODS
+3. ACTUARIAL ASSUMPTIONS AND METHODS